Holipori/EKAID/model/README.md

 python demo_client.py
 ```
 ### Instructions
-1. enter the ip address of the server machine and click connect.
+1. enter the IP address of the server machine and click connect.
 2. enter the question in the question box and click send.
 3. the answer will be displayed in the text box below.
 4. ask another question or click 'refresh' to switch to another pair of images.